 For the past 20 years, the JF&CS Center for Early Relationship Support® (CERS) has helped thousands of new moms and dads on their way to becoming successful parents.

 A challenge has been finding the best way to reach young families in need.
 Throughout the 100 communities we serve in Greater Boston, we want families to know that CERS programs, services, and other resources are only a phone call away.

 With the goal of enhancing outreach, the CERS Ambassador initiative was born.
-A Visiting Mom for more than 10 years, Daphne Petri volunteered to take on the new role of coordinating this effort to “create a sustainable system” to build awareness about CERS and reach more new families in need.
+A Lauren & Mark Rubin Visiting Moms® volunteer for more than 10 years, Daphne Petri took on the new role of coordinating this effort to “create a sustainable system” to build awareness about CERS and reach more new families in need.